The Life and Times of Hezekiah

 Principles of Revival

-20Thus Hezekiah did throughout all Judah, and he did what was good and right and true before the Lord his God.
-21And in every work that he began in the service of the house of God, in the law and in the commandment, to seek his God, he did it with all his heart.
-So he prospered.
+20Thus Hezekiah did throughout all Judah; and he did what was good, right and true before the Lord his God.
+21Every work which he began in the service of the house of God in law and in commandment, seeking his God, he did with all his heart and prospered.

 - II Chronicles 31:20-21